mantle0796/Lango-BNB/README.md

 - Full control over your personal data and interactions.

 ### 🔹 **Blockchain Security & Tokenized Rewards**
-- Built on **Educhain**, ensuring tamper-proof and transparent interactions.
+- Built on **BNB Chain**, ensuring tamper-proof and transparent interactions.
 - Earn **Lango tokens** for progress and engagement, supporting a **DeFi-driven learning ecosystem**.
 - Trade or utilize tokens within the platform for premium learning resources.